HudsonAlpha/poison_exon_variant_analysis/data/README.md

+# Supplementary Data for Felker et al. 2022: Implementation of Poison Exon Annotation in Clinical Variant Analysis and Identification of Intronic Variants Affecting Poison Exon Inclusion
+## Summary
+Supplementary Table 1 contains hg38 genomic coordinates of intronic regions that may be affected by clinically-relevant poison exon inclusion as described in Felker et al. 2022, Implementation of Poison Exon Annotation in Clinical Variant Analysis and Identification of Intronic Variants Affecting Poison Exon Inclusion.
+Regions were identified via conservation to mouse cortex RNAseq data (Yan et al. 2015) and annotated with data from OMIM and SFARI genes to determine potential clinical relevance.
-# Files
+## Files
-1. Supp Table 1: tsv w annotations
-2. Supp Table 2: PE bed
-3. Supp Table 3: PE-containing intron bed
+Felker2022SuppelementaryTable1_hg38_PE_cassettes_and_elements_annotated.tsv
+Felker2022SuppelementaryTable2_hg38_PE_cassettes.bed
+Felker2022SuppelementaryTable3_hg38_PE_containing_elements.bed
-# Format
+## Format
-## Supplementary Table 1 - Annotated table of poison exon cassettes and their containing introns
+### Supplementary Table 1 - Annotated table of poison exon cassettes and their containing introns
 Tab-separated text file (`.tsv`) with the following columns
 1. PE_chromosome - genomic coordinates of the poison exon cassette
 2. PE_start - genomic coordinates of the poison exon cassette